venice1200/SSD1322_for_Adafruit_GFX/README.md

  * The Library Command `drawGrayscaleBitmap` is not usable for an SSD1322 OLED as they are for 8-Bit Displays.
  * The base font has his base on top-left, the additional font on bottom-left.
  * The additional fonts don't overwrite themself even Text Color is set to (fg-color,bg-color).

+**Note** This library doesn't honor the "dirty window" (modifed pixels) as it redraws every time the full Display.

 ❗ Work in Progress ❗